seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

 To keep things realistic yet easy to manage, I've put together the following POC architecture for you.

+---

 ### 3.1.
-Pre-requirements:
+Prerequisites:

-Before we dive in, please note that this setup is designed for macOS (ARM).
+Before we dive in, please note that this setup is designed for *macOS (ARM)*.
 If you’re using a different operating system, you might need to tweak a few steps.

 For example, we’ll be using UTM for emulation, but other VM software can be handy if you’re on Windows.